Updated: March 2023

 MCS strongly supports the use of mats to mitigate the risks inherent in circus activities.
 All participants in MCS activities must think critically about mat use before performing any circus activity and take full responsibility for ensuring their own safety and (if applicable) the safety of their students.
 Below are our mat use policies for aerial activities.

-The MCS mat policy can be boiled down to a single sentence: Always use a crash mat unless there is a safety-specific reason to use panel mats or no mat at all.
+The MCS mat policy can be boiled down to a single sentence: Always use a crash mat unless there is a safety-specific reason to use panel mats/roll-out mats or no mat at all.
 To understand the full implications of this policy, all instructors and aerial members are expected to familiarize themselves with the detailed guidelines below.
 All MCS Aerial Members are required to read and sign the MCS Mat Policy annually.
 The form to do so can be found here: https://goo.gl/forms/ZrayxV4B4x3dSsjD3

 Height: Height on an apparatus measured from the lowest body part to the floor or mat at the highest point of any skill.

 Student: Within the mat policy, “student” refers to any aerialist who is not approved at MCS for independent practice on the applicable apparatus, and not necessarily to all aerialists working under an instructor/in a class.

 Member/Guest Aerialist: Any aerialist approved at MCS for independent practice on the applicable apparatus.

 Panel mat/Roll-out mat: Firm mats 1-2” in height.
 Best used to mitigate injury to limbs in foot-, seat-, side-, and hand/arm-first falls.
 Does not provide sufficient protection in head-first falls from a height over 4’.